-Bagua mirrors come in several sizes, the average size being 4-6 inches.
-You can also find bagua mirrors in a metal bagua shaped frame; these bagua mirrors are usually placed in the metal feng shui element areas on the outside of a home or business.
+Bagua mirrors come in several sizes, the average size being four to six inches.
+You can also find bagua mirrors in a metal bagua-shaped frame; these bagua mirrors are usually placed in the metal feng shui element areas on the outside of a home or business.

 The bagua mirror is a powerful feng shui cure that is very often misused.
-I have seen people decorating their altars with a bagua mirror, placing it in their kitchen, bathroom, and even the bedroom!
-The common theme was a strange sort of reverence towards this exotic looking mirror, along with a superstitious and fearful belief in its strange powers.
+People sometimes decorate their altars with a bagua mirror, placing it in their kitchen, bathroom, and even the bedroom!
+This practice seems to show a strange sort of reverence towards this exotic-looking mirror, along with a superstitious and fearful belief in its strange powers.